 Traditionally, atmospheric effects in games are rendered rather naively.
 Fog, for example, is even today in many titles created with simple blending to background color with linear falloff.
 While it works in some cases, actual light behavior in participating media (such as fog, dust, water, and any kind of atmosphere) is far from being that simple.
-Light interacts with particles in complex way.
-Some percent of light is traveling directly to the observer; part of the light is scattered into the observer’s view due to interaction with particles; and some percent of light is lost (absorbed) in the media or backscattered, not reaching the viewer.
-This all happens depending on wavelength of light, size and type of particles.
+Light interacts with particles in a complex way.
+Some percent of the light is traveling directly to the observer; part of the light is scattered into the observer’s view due to interaction with particles; and some percent of the light is lost (absorbed) in the media or backscattered, not reaching the viewer.
+This all happens depending on a wavelength of light, size and type of particles.

 Classic fog model used in games is close to foggy, overcast day, with same perceived color for all view directions and observer positions.
-For SUPERVERSE, most of levels being set in dense asteroid field, with strong light illuminating scene from behind for more dramatic effect, using simple fog wasn’t good enough.
+For SUPERVERSE, most of the levels being set in a dense asteroid field, with strong light illuminating scene from behind for more dramatic effect, using simple fog wasn’t good enough.
 Also, field may have vertical density closely related to gauss distribution with most of dust and particle concentrated in inner parts and less on the edge, gradually fading to zero.

 Our background consist of pseudo-random generated starfield with several levels of perlin noise to create variation in color and nebula kind of effect.
 After that we lay down distant asteroids and other non-playing objects.
 Without dust/fog effect, scene would look too “flat” and it would be hard for player to differentiate between foreground (for gameplay important objects) and background scenery.